iRon7/ObjectGraphTools/Docs/Get-ChildNode.md

 ## Examples

-### Example 1: Select all leaf node in a object graph
+### Example 1: Select all leaf nodes in a object graph

 Given the following object graph: